br0wn9/lin/README.rst

 Lin is a high performance and scalable Python HTTP Server.
 Base on Python asyncio library.
 Easy to extensions and Easy to use.

-** NOTE: Werkzeug WSGI-based frameworks are not currently supported **

 Documentation
 -------------